rotscher/emerging/README.md

 Install the jar in _$M2_HOME/lib/ext_

 Contains the following features
-* override _${project.version}_ on the fly
-    to activate that feature execute: _mvn clean install -Dversion.override=1.2.3-RC-5_

-Only works with Maven 3.0.3 - 3.0.5!
-For more information go to https://github.com/rotscher/emerging/wiki

 Release 0.2.0 (planned for May 2013)
 - integrated a build number generation algorithm in the version.override feature

   :: _mvn clean install -Dversion.override=1.2.3-RC-5_
-         activate version override and provide a version                  builds with the given version
+         activate version override and provide a version

   :: _mvn clean install -Dversion.override_
-         just activate version override but don't provide a version       incremented buildnumber taken from .buildnumber
+         just activate version override but don't provide a version, incremented buildnumber taken from file .buildnumber (to be added to svn:ignore or .gitignore)

   :: _mvn clean install -Dversion.override_
-         with env BUILD_NUMBER set (e.g. in Jenkins/Hudson)               buildnumber taken from $BUILD_NUMBER
+         with env BUILD_NUMBER set (e.g. in Jenkins/Hudson), buildnumber taken from $BUILD_NUMBER

   * version.override best works with version formats x.y.z-CLASSIFIER, e.g. 0.5.1-SNAPSHOT or 1.0-RC (delim in tokenizer: hyphen)
   * Note that the literal "SNAPSHOT" is shorten to "S", e.g. 0.1.0-SNAPSHOT becomes 0.1.0-S-10